-Having a good credit score could help you in many ways.
-It could be a requirement for renting a home, and in some states, it may lead to lower insurance premiums.
+Having a good credit score has the potential to help you in many ways.
+It could be a requirement for renting a home, and in some states, good credit may lead to lower insurance premiums.

-But the biggest benefits may come about when you go to apply for a new loan, line of credit or credit card.
-Having a high credit score can increase your chances of getting approved and can lead to a lower interest rate and better terms on your account.
+But the biggest benefits of good credit are when you go to apply for a new loan, line of credit or credit card.
+Having a high credit score can increase your chances of getting approved and can lead to a lower interest rate and better terms when you borrow money.

 If your score is too low, you might not be able to get approved at all.
 Some creditors even publish a cutoff point that your score needs to be above to qualify for loan.
-For example, you’ll need a FICO score that’s at least 580 to qualify for an FHA home loan with a 3.5% down payment, or 500 and higher if you can afford to put 10% down.
+For example, you’ll need a FICO Score that’s at least 580 to qualify for an FHA home loan with a 3.5% down payment, or at least 500 if you can afford to put 10% down.

 However, it can be more difficult to determine the credit score you need for the lowest advertised rate.
-In fact, a good to excellent credit score may be one requirement, but your rate could also depend on other factors, such as your debt-to-income ratio.
+In fact, a good-to-excellent credit score may be just one requirement.
+Your actual rate could also depend on other factors, such as your debt-to-income ratio.

 Good credit score for mortgages